I passed my D1 minibus licence 🙂 This makes me very happy because I have a mild brain injury and this shows I can still learn and achieve new things.

 - Put on sidelights when driving a minibus, since 2011 vehicles have sidelights that are always on anyway

 Then it’s time for the test.
 Get the official guide to driving buses and coaches for Â£10.87.
 This is held at the VOSA test centre in Livingston.
 The test starts with a few verbal theory questons: show me where the fire extinguisher is, show me and tell me the maximum passanger limits, tell me about the tyre treat (needs to be 1.6mm for a minibus although all the books say 1mm which is for full size busses), tell me how to test the oil level (engine needs to be cool, take dip stick and wipe clean, put in out again and read).

-Next there is a reversing maneuver in the DVLA test centre where you go forward past a parking cone then reverse to meet a point beside your starting point.
+Next there is a reversing maneuver in the test center where you go forward past a parking cone then reverse to meet a point beside your starting point.
 It’s simple but surprisingly easy to get disorientated and make a mistake.

 There is an hour long drive although it feels like three hours because it needs a lot of concentration.
 The driving has to be a high standard of course.
 The instructors have a number of test routes that go through the fun variety of streets nearby, village high streets, school, residential, rural streets, dual carrageways, motorways, and lots and lots of roundabouts.
 There’s a couple of maneuvers, you need to stop at the side of the road and you need to stop at a bus stop as if to pick up passengers.
 Again these are simple but it’s easy to forget a part of the maneuvers.
 After picking up passengers you much check your central rear view mirror to check your passengers are all seated and once moving off you need to check your left mirror again to check nobody has held onto the door that you are about to drag along the road.